Kentucky Bounty Hunter Guide: Requirements and Steps

 Steps to a Career as a Pretrial Officer in Kentucky

 A pretrial officer will initially interview a defendant and recommend him or her for bail.
-The pretrial diversion program offers drug and alcohol treatment, counseling, advice on life skills such as parenting and financial counseling, education programs, and community service opportunities.
+Pretrial officers also give recommendations for the pretrial diversion program, which offers drug and alcohol treatment, counseling, advice on life skills such as parenting and financial counseling, education programs, and community service opportunities.
 As a pretrial officer, you will monitor the defendant and ensure that they are receiving program services and that they will show up for their court hearing.
 Pretrial officers must follow four basic steps in order to work in Kentucky.
 It is important to understand that a pretrial officer is an officer of the court, not a peace officer.

 1. Gain the required education and experience.

-The Kentucky Court System requires pretrial officers to have an associate degree if they have less than three years of job-related experience.
-Criminal justice is a popular area of study for those seeking an associate degree before becoming a pretrial officer of the court.
-You can apply with a high school diploma, but you will need to have at least three years of job experience.
-Eligible experience could include experience as a parole officer or in the parole system, counseling or monitoring experience, or general work experience in the criminal justice system.
+The Kentucky Court System prefers that pretrial officers have an associate degree or higher.
+Criminal justice is a popular area of study for those seeking a degree before becoming a pretrial officer of the court.
+You can apply with a high school diploma, but you will need to have at least four years of related job experience.
+Eligible experience could include experience as a parole officer or in the parole system, private investigation experience, or other work experience in the criminal justice system.

 2. Submit an application.

-Once you meet the experience requirement, you can apply to the court.
+Once you meet the education and experience requirement, you can apply to the court for an open position.
 Applications must be submitted online.
 Pretrial officer applicants will need a copy of a valid state ID and will have to pass a background check and fingerprinting.

 3. Interview with the court.

-Although not guaranteed, if you meet the required experience and submit an application, you should receive an interview with the court for the pretrial officer position.
-Prepare for the interview by reading the responsibilities of a pretrial officer and understanding the how pretrial services work with the court.
+Although not guaranteed, if you meet the required education and experience and submit an application, you should receive an interview with the court for the pretrial officer position.
+Prepare for the interview by reading about the responsibilities of pretrial officers and understanding how pretrial services work with the court.
 Dress appropriately, arrive on time, and be energetic to give the best possible interview.

 4. Begin working as a pretrial officer.

-After you have successfully completed the interview, you can begin working as a pretrial officer.
-Pretrial officers work in all of Kentucky’s 120 counties and must be on call at all hours throughout the week.
-If you meet the minimum requirements and have the work experience, finding work as a pretrial officer shouldn’t be difficult.
+After you have successfully completed the interview and have been hired, you will begin working as a pretrial officer.
+Pretrial officers work in all of Kentucky’s 120 counties and are assigned to one of the 49 local program districts.
+It is typical for pretrial officers to be on call throughout the week.

-Many bounty hunters work in similar professions to supplement their income; pretrial officers may wish to do the same.
-Some jobs that can be exciting and allow you to work at your own pace include private investigator and process server jobs.
+Working as a pretrial officer is a full-time job.
+However, there are related careers that may be of interest.
+Some jobs that can be exciting and allow you to work at your own pace include private investigators and process servers.
 Below is a brief summary of each profession and the respective state requirements.

 Private Investigator/ Private Detective

-Private investigators (PIs) research legal, financial, and personal matters for their client.
+Private investigators (PIs), also known as private detectives (PDs), research legal, financial, and personal matters for their clients.
 They often use interview skills and must monitor people to find the information they are looking for.
-Private investigators in Kentucky must be licensed by the Board of Licensure for Private Investigators.
+PIs in Kentucky must be licensed by the Board of Licensure for Private Investigators (KPI).
 Private investigators in the state must:

 - Be at least 21 years of age